-The Company has performed well during the year ended 31 December 2020 and has recorded profits for the year as per the audited financial statements of €168.166 after tax.
+The Company has performed well during the year ended 31 December 2021 and has recorded for the year technical profits €251.167 (€481.546 in 2020).
 The profits have been driven from a good underwriting performance and from the gradual betterment of the economy.
-The Company has maintained an increase in a volume of business by 7.6% compared to the market rate of 1.3%.
-It is in the Company's plans to maintain an increase in the volume of business which exceeds the current insurance market growth rate.
+The Company has maintained an increase in a volume of business by 1.4% compared to the market rate of 4.5%.
+It is in the Company's plans to maintain an increase in the volume of business which will exceed the current insurance market growth rate.
 Over the past few years, the respective committees in the Board and the various functions put in place significant measures to strengthen the corporate governance framework, including the risk management function, in compliance with Solvency II.
 The governance and risk frameworks are detailed further in this report.
 There have been no significant changes in the reporting period.

 The Company has continuously complied with all aspects of the Solvency II regulations from the date of first implementation on 1 January 2016.
-The Company has own funds of €4.267.638 compared to a Solvency Capital Requirement of €2.776.614.
+The Company has own funds of €4.351.684 compared to a Solvency Capital Requirement of €2.586.760.
 The final amount of the Solvency Capital Requirement of the Company remains subject to supervisory assessment.

-The Company's business plans forecast that own funds will continue to exceed the Solvency Capital Requirements ("SCR") as at 31 December 2021.
+The Company's business plans forecast that own funds will continue to exceed the Solvency Capital Requirements ("SCR") as at 31 December 2022.
 As already mentioned the Company's plan is to increase the volume of business particularly in selected profitable lines of business and therefore strengthen further its position on the Solvency Capital Requirement ("SCR").